kletobias/kletobias.github.io/_projects/project_article_table_stage.md

 df.describe().to_markdown()
 ```

 To get a first look at the DataFrame, that holds all records, there are multiple tools in the pandas library one can use.
-It is assumed, that the Dataframe is named `df` in the following.
+It is assumed, that the DataFrame is named `df` in the following.

 1. A popular choice is `df.head()`
 2. Its counterpart is `df.tail()`
 3. Another one is `df.describe()`
-4.